Knox Culpepper

-Knox Culpepper is a football player from Atlanta, Georgia.
-Culpepper was an all-state linebacker at The Lovett School, where he graduated in 1981.
+Knox Culpepper (born April 13, 1963) is an American former college football player.
+Born and raised in Atlanta, Culpepper was an all-state linebacker at The Lovett School, where he graduated in 1981.
 After graduating from Lovett, he enrolled in the University of Georgia and played linebacker for the Georgia Bulldogs from 1981 to 1984.
 He served as the team captain for the Bulldogs in 1984.

 Culpepper still holds the team records for the Bulldogs in three categories: